-The programme is built around its participants’ diverse international and professional backgrounds.
+The program is built around its participants’ diverse international and professional backgrounds.
 The cooperative learning process thrives off interdisciplinary, intercultural exchange as well as diverse theoretical and practical approaches.

-The degree programme specifically refers to the “Agenda 2030 for sustainable development ” and its 17 derived sustainable development goals (SDGs) and so reflects the defined core characteristics of universal validity, a comprehensive understanding of sustainability as well as the principle of global partnerships.
-Development issues are covered in many aspects by the curriculum in the degree programme.
+The degree program specifically refers to the “Agenda 2030 for sustainable development ” and its 17 derived sustainable development goals (SDGs) and so reflects the defined core characteristics of universal validity, a comprehensive understanding of sustainability as well as the principle of global partnerships.
+Development issues are covered in many aspects by the curriculum in the degree program.

-The following structure provides outline of the curriculum’s modules:
+The following structure provides an outline of the curriculum’s modules:

 3. General Management